 However, discerning meaning from what you hear is a bit more complicated.
 This is especially true if you’re listening to a native speaker.

 Along with Spanish conversation, Spanish listening often presents one of the biggest challenges for students.

-How to Get Authentic Audio for Your Spanish Language Listening Activities
+- Where to Find Authentic Spanish Audio for Listening Activities

 1. Directions from Native Speakers

 It’s all well and good if you can manage to ask someone where to find your destination in Spanish while traveling abroad.
 However, this generally tends to be the easy part.

 Natives sometimes speak quite quickly, to the point where a Spanish newbie cannot understand the response.

 Students will benefit greatly from listening to native Spanish speakers giving directions, especially if they end up spending any time abroad.

 A great way to practice is to do an activity in class where your students listen to native Spanish speakers giving directions and try to figure out the correct destination.

 To find examples of Spanish speakers giving directions, visit a website featuring clips like this one by the University of Texas or browse YouTube.